 NOTE 3: This enables the NSACF to maintain up-to-date information about the AMFs serving the S-NSSAIs.

-4. The NSACF returns the Nnsacf_NSAC_NumOfUEsUpdate_Response in which the NSACF includes the S-NSSAI(s) for which the maximum number of UEs per network slice has already been reached along with a result parameter indicating that the maximum number of UEs registered with the network slice has been reached.
+4. The NSACF returns the Nnsacf_NSAC_NumOfUEsUpdate_Response message including Result indication per S-NSSAI.
+The Result indication includes either 'maximum number of UEs registered with the network slice reached' or 'maximum number of UEs registered with the network slice not reached'.